b14labutoane/spidermans_web/README.md

 Hacking is an awesome lifestyle!
 ```
 ## 🫶🫶🫶
-This project is the result of 48 hours of coding, 5 hours of sleep and 3 redbulls that along with my team called "Spiderman's web",
+This project is the result of 48 hours of coding, 5 hours of sleep and 3 redbulls that, along with my team called "Spiderman's web",
 did the impossible and learned something new in order to complete the challenge for the ITEC Hackathon.

 ## Features🤟